Bienvenue / Willkommen / Bienvenido

 We want students to enjoy their language lessons and make the best progress that they can.
 We know that a happy and contented student is going to be someone who will feel confident and will be able to produce a high standard of work.

-We teach all pupils French or German in KS3 and those in the top teaching sets are taught French or German as a second language.
-At KS4, pupils have the opportunity to study French and German to GCSE level following the AQA examination board specification.
+All students study either French or Spanish at Key Stage 3.
+At KS4, pupils have the opportunity to study French, German or Spanish to GCSE level following the AQA examination board specification.

 The MFL department aims :

 - To develop the ability of pupils to communicate effectively in the appropriate language.

 - To provide a well structured curriculum which develops the language skills of pupils of all abilities.

 - To provide intellectual stimulation, enjoyment and satisfaction through interesting and engaging lessons.

 - To promote cultural awareness and insights.

 - To promote interest in and awareness of the nature of the language and of the language learning process.